Edragon/edragon.github.io/Tech-dat/Interface-dat/I2S-dat/I2S-dat.md

 * **The Setup:** You can simply leave the MCLK configuration in your code as "unused" or -1.

+### WS pin

+The WS pin stands for Word Select.
+In the I2S (Inter-IC Sound) protocol, it is the signal that manages the timing and "addressing" of the audio data bits.

+Think of it as the toggle switch that tells the receiver (like your ESP32) whether the data currently arriving belongs to the Left channel or the Right channel.

+That is correct.
+The WS pin (Word Select) is absolutely mandatory for I2S communication.
+You cannot skip it, leave it floating, or tie it directly to a constant voltage (GND/3.3V).

+If you skip the WS pin, the ESP32 will have no way of knowing:

+When a "word" (an audio sample) starts.
+Without a sync signal, the data just looks like a random, infinite string of bits.

+Which bit is the Most Significant Bit (MSB).
+Audio data is usually 16, 24, or 32 bits long.
+WS tells the ESP32 to "start counting" bits for a new sample.

+Other Common Names for WS

+Depending on the datasheet for your microphone or DAC, you might see the WS pin labeled as:

+- LRCLK (Left/Right Clock)
+- FS (Frame Sync)
+- LRCK

 ## chips and chips